cypress-io/cypress-documentation/content/api/commands/clearalllocalstorage.md

 <Alert type="warning">

-Cypress automatically runs this command _before_ each test to prevent state from being shared across tests when
+Cypress automatically clears all local storage _before_ each test to prevent state from being shared across tests when
 [test isolation](/guides/core-concepts/writing-and-organizing-tests#Test-Isolation)
-is `on`.
-You shouldn't need to use this command unless you're using it to clear localStorage inside a single test or test isolation is `off`.
+is enabled.
+You shouldn't need to use this command unless you're using it to clear localStorage inside a single test or test isolation is disabled.

 </Alert>